|Welcome Guest ( Log In | Register )|

 Moving onto hurdle races now:

 Finally let us move onto bumpers.
-Let us look at the performances of all trainers who have saddled at least 18 bumper runners during this month over the 6-year period:
+Let us look at the performances of all trainers who have saddled at least 18 bumper runners during this month over the 5-year period:

-February offers some interesting trainer stats, but perhaps they are not quite as strong / positive as in previous months.
+February offers a mixed bag of trainer stats, and overall they are not quite as strong / positive as in previous months.
 This may be down to the fact that many of the top trainers are focused on getting their runners to peak fitness next month for the Cheltenham festival.
-That is my educated guess anyway.
+That is my theory!